Chelsea Werner-Jatzke is a writer from New York City living in Seattle.

 Here you can read most of the writing I've published, listen to some of my readings, watch some collaborations I've done with other artists, buy a broadside of one of my poems, and find out what sort of busy I am.
 I am doing endless backflips for you.

-Chelsea Werner-Jatzke is managing fiction editor at Pacifica Literary Review, editorial director at Conium Review and co-founder of Till, an annual writing residency at Smoke Farm in Arlington, WA.
+Chelsea Werner-Jatzke is the author of Adventures in Property Management (Sibling Rivalry, 2017) and Thunder Lizard (H_NGM_N, 2016).
+She is co-founder and director of Till, a literary organization that offers an annual writing residency at Smoke Farm in Arlington, WA.
+She is outreach coordinator for Conium Review and was previously managing fiction editor at Pacifica Literary Review.
 She has received support from Jack Straw Cultural Center as a writing fellow, from Artist Trust as an EDGE participant, and from the Cornish College Arts Incubator.
 She's received writing residencies from Vermont Studio Center and Ragdale Foundation.
 Werner-Jatzke has taught creative writing through Seattle Central Community College and served on the board of Lit Crawl Seattle.
 She received her MFA from Goddard College, during which she was editor-in-chief of Pitkin Review and founded Lit.mustest, a now-defunct reading series.

 IDK, a video poem I created in collaboration with visual artist, Shaun Kardinal, was exhibited during Capitol Hill art walk in February at Cairo as part of Love is So Weird.
 This was my first time presenting video work and it was very cool of Emily Pothast to include a literary piece in an art show that also included some serious bad asses like Kimberly Trowbridge, Jazz Brown, and Brandon Vosika.
 Shaun and I are editing the gallery video into a piece for publication and I hope we can share it with the world super soon.